getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 Additionally you can provide arbitrary key/value pairs beyond the reserved names and those will be stored with the user.

+&nbsp;
+## Tagging Events

+Sentry implements a system it calls tags.
+Tags are various key/value pairs that get assigned to an event, and can later be used as a breakdown or quick access to finding related events.

+Most SDKs generally support configuring tags by configuring the scope:

+{% include components/platform_content.html content_dir='set-tag' %}

+Several common uses for tags include:

+-   The hostname of the server
+-   The version of your platform (e.g. iOS 5.0)
+-   The user’s language

+Once you’ve starting sending tagged data, you’ll see it show up in a few places:

+-   The filters within the sidebar on the project stream page.
+-   Summarized within an event on the sidebar.
+-   The tags page on an aggregated event.

+We’ll automatically index all tags for an event, as well as the frequency and the last time a value has been seen.
+Even more so, we keep track of the number of distinct tags, and can assist in you determining hotspots for various issues.

 ****BIG TEST****

 ****BIG TEST****